2023-24 Odyssey of the Mind Program Guide

 - Television set or monitor (not used in conjunction with a computer).
 VALUE: $10 or actual cost if less.

-- 3D Printed Items: 50 cents per hour of printing time.
+- 3D Printed Items: 50 cents for every ounce of printed plastic.

 - Robotic controller: $20

 Certain items are exempt from being counted in the cost as long as they remain intact and are used for their intended purpose.
 These are items considered accessible to all teams without a cost associated with them.
 They are limited to the following items.
-Anything not listed below that is used in the presentation of the team’s solution must be shown on the Cost Form.
+These must be listed along with everything else on the Cost Form but with $0 assigned to it.

 - Extension cords and multiple plugs.